 Welcome to Year 4 - Chestnut

 Welcome to Chestnut Class.
-I hope you find this information useful in supporting your child’s learning throughout the course of the year.
+I am Mrs Ward, your class teacher, I hope you find this information useful in supporting your child’s learning throughout the course of the year.

 The morning routine continues to remain the same with children being allowed on the playground from 8:40am, with the whistle being blown for the start of the day at 8:50am.
 Children should not need to enter the building until the whistle is blown, when we expect them to get themselves into a good morning routine.
 We suggest that they enter the school via the cloakrooms and organise their lunchboxes, coats, bags, reading books and water bottles in the appropriate places quickly and sensibly.
 As in Hazel class, there is a class tray for money and letters to be handed in.
 Please encourage your child to be as independent as possible at this time of day so that they know where their belongings are and take responsibility for them.

 Should you or they need to speak with me before school, please come to the outside classroom door so that we can limit parents within the school building at the start of the day.

 On Monday mornings we continue to encourage parents or other adults to join us in the classroom from 8:40 – 9:00.
 Please come along and encourage your child to share their reading book with you or alternatively, one of the topic based books from around the classroom.

 In Chestnut class we continue to expect the children to be reading on a regular basis, for a minimum of 10 minutes at least three times a week.
 Both independent and shared reading is encouraged and a log kept in the reading journal will enable them to progress along our classroom reading challenge which is entitled ‘Read Yourself Round Europe’.
 They can earn themselves reading raffle tickets which they can enter into the prize draw at the end of term.
 We encourage the children to change their reading books independently as they finish them.